-Family intervention uses the power of love and concern to break through denial and get your loved one into treatment.
+Family intervention uses the power of love and concern to break through addiction and denial and get your loved one into treatment.
 By organizing family members and friends in a very specific way, as laid out in Love First, we are able to get results that were impossible in the past.

 meet our interventionists

 Intervention unifies the family and gets everyone working together.
 Before the intervention ever takes place, the team goes through a planning a rehearsal process that leaves nothing to chance.
 Take a look at this intervention checklist.